Hadith: History

 In 851 the rationalist Mu`tazila school of thought fell out of favor in the Abbasid Caliphate.
 The Mu`tazila, for whom the "judge of truth ... was human reason," had clashed with traditionists who looked to the literal meaning of the Quran and hadith for truth.
 While the Quran had been officially compiled and approved, hadiths had not.

 One result was the number of hadiths began "multiplying in suspiciously direct correlation to their utility" to the quoter of the hadith (Traditionists quoted hadith warning against listening to human opinion instead of Sharia; Hanafites quoted a hadith stating that "In my community there will rise a man called Abu Hanifa [the Hanafite founder] who will be its guiding light".
 In fact one agreed upon hadith warned that, "There will be forgers, liars who will bring you hadiths which neither you nor your forefathers have heard, Beware of them."
 In addition the number of hadith grew enormously.
 While Malik ibn Anas had attributed just 1720 statements or deeds to the Muhammad, it was no longer unusual to find people who had collected a hundred times that number of hadith.

 Faced with a huge corpus of miscellaneous traditions supporting different views on a wide variety of controversial matters—some of them flatly contradicting each other—Islamic scholars of the Abbasid period sought to authenticate hadith.
 Scholars had to decide which hadith were to be trusted as authentic and which had been fabricated for political or theological purposes.
 To do this, they used a number of techniques which Muslims now call the science of hadith.

 The earliest surviving hadith manuscripts were copied on papyrus.
-A long scroll collects traditions trasmitted by the scholar and qadi 'Abd Allāh ibn Lahīʻa (d.
+A long scroll collects traditions transmitted by the scholar and qadi 'Abd Allāh ibn Lahīʻa (d.
 790).
 A Ḥadīth Dāwūd (History of David), attributed to Wahb ibn Munabbih, survives in a manuscript dated 844.
-A collection of hadiths dedicated to invocations to God, attributed to a certain Khālid ibn Yazīd, is dated 880-881.
+A collection of hadiths dedicated to invocations to God, attributed to a certain Khālid ibn Yazīd, is dated 880–881.
 A consistent fragment of the Jāmiʿ of the Egyptian Maliki jurist 'Abd Allāh ibn Wahb (d.
 813) is finally dated to 889.